 From these foods, your body derives important resources.

-From these foods, the total provision of energy is either...
+Within these resources, the total provision of energy is either...

-This is an over-simplification, but stay with me here...
+(Something of an over-simplification, but stay with me...)

 Obviously if you expect to see fat loss you can't be in the habit of a higher energy intake than you can put to good use.
 But you can't expect to stick to any dietary regime where the energy intake is not at least adequate, because you'll be miserable and end up rage quitting &/or binge eating.